Singapore Passport Photo Requirements 2026: ICA Size, Upload Rules & Rejection Fixes

 - File name: some portals are fussy; use a simple name without spaces.

-- Resolution: 300 DPI when printing; for online, 400×514 px is what ICA uses.
+- Resolution: 300 DPI matters when printing; for online, 400×514 px is the key dimension.

 NRIC vs Passport vs Visa: Same Photo?